Peter Nygård: Documentaries

 On 17 December 2020, two days after Nygård's arrest, it was reported that Discovery+ was releasing a series about Peter Nygård's life entitled Unseamly: The Investigation of Peter Nygård.
 The documentary aired in February 2021, and included interviews with family members and former Nygård employees.

 On 25 January 2021, CBC Podcasts released the first episode of their podcast, Evil by Design, about the allegations against Nygård.
 The podcast includes interviews with alleged victims.
-It was later adopted into a documentary series, Evil by Design: Surviving Nygård, that aired on CBC Television in 2022.
+It was later adapted into a documentary series, Evil by Design: Surviving Nygård, that aired on CBC Television in 2022.
 An episode of Dateline about the Nygård case also aired in December 2021.

 Personal life

-Nygård has ten children with eight women.
-Nygård has been a longtime sponsor of amateur sports in the Bahamas.
+Nygård has 10 children with eight women.
+He has been a longtime sponsor of amateur sports in the Bahamas.
 In June 2010, he was the main sponsor of the Amateur Boxing Federation of the Bahamas team for Continental Elite Boxing Championships, an invitation-only event in Quito, Ecuador.